-In the course of our reporting activities, we prepare draft audit reports and findings reports that are considered an integral part of our audit working papers.
-Under section 19 of the Act, these working papers do not have to be laid before the Legislative Assembly or any of its committees.
-As well, our Office is exempt from the Freedom of Information and Protection of Privacy Act, which means our draft reports and audit working papers, including all information obtained from an auditee during the course of an audit, cannot be accessed from our Office, thus further ensuring confidentiality.
+In the course of our reporting activities, we prepare draft audit reports and findings reports that are considered to be an integral part of our audit working papers.
+It should be noted that these working papers, according to section 19 of the Auditor General Act, do not have to be laid before the Legislative Assembly or any of its committees.
+As well, because our Office is exempt from the Freedom of Information and Protection of Privacy Act, our draft reports and audit working papers, which include all information obtained during the course of an audit from the auditee, cannot be accessed from our Office, thus further ensuring confidentiality.